slothfuldog/digital-banking/README.md

 # Bank Service

 This project is a banking system built using **Spring Boot**, **Maven**, and **PostgreSQL**, with **Flyway** for database migrations and **dotenv** for environment variable management.
 The admin fee of 7500 will be charged when making a withdrawal.
-You can change the fee by changing **fee** variable in **WithdrawaService.java**
+You can change the fee by changing **fee** variable in **WithdrawService.java**

 ---